afallahi/rag-ai-agent-be/README.md

 # RAG PDF Agent
-This project builds a **Retrieval-Augmented Generation (RAG)** system that enables users to ask technical questions based on the content of PDF documents.
-It extracts text from one or more PDFs, chunks and embeds it, builds a FAISS vector index, and uses a local LLM (e.g., Mistral via Ollama) to generate contextual responses.
+This project builds a Retrieval-Augmented Generation (RAG) system that enables users to ask technical questions based on the content of PDF documents.
+It extracts text from one or more PDFs, chunks and embeds it, builds a FAISS vector index, and uses a language model to generate contextual responses.
+The system supports both local LLMs via Ollama (e.g., Mistral) and cloud-hosted models via AWS Bedrock (e.g., Claude).

 ## Project Goals